Rijrya/JittoBackendChallenge/README.md

 ## Overview

 This RESTful API is designed to manage a collection of items using Amazon Web Services (AWS).
-It provides basic operations for retrieving and adding items to a database.
+It provides basic operations for retrieving and adding items to a DynamoDB database.
+Each API endpoint uses a lambda function, as attached in this repository.
 The API is secured with an API key and includes rate limiting for usage control.
+Custom access logging is implemented using CloudWatch.

 **Base URL**: `https://dyyhxsryhd.execute-api.us-east-2.amazonaws.com/prod`